Letter S Crafts

 S is for Spaghetti Snake

-This is from a project we did over a year ago when I did an entire Letter of the Week craft series at Crystal and Comp.
+This is from a project we did over a year ago when I did an entire alphabet craft series at Crystal and Comp.
 We painted the S with colored spaghetti before we turned it into a snake.
 Learn more about that and get your free pattern in this post.

 Here’s another simple one that my Two enjoyed.
 I cut out the starfish and applied the glue dots.
 He very patiently placed the Cheerios on each dot.